ethsema/ethsema-paper/README.md

 **geth + Hera**

 We build a testnet with a [geth](https://github.com/ewasm/go-ethereum) node (commit-0x6c61eba), which uses [Hera](https://github.com/ewasm/hera) (commit-0xa396507) as the eWASM VM and maintains the compatibility to EVM.
-The geth equipped with dual interpreters can execute smart contracts in EVM bytecode or eWASM bytecode on our testnet via uniform interfaces.
-To speed up the experiments, we use POA (Proof-of-Authority) rather than POW (Proof-of-Work) to avoid time-consuming mining and enforce blockchain data to stay in RAM instead of ROM for a lower I/O latency.

 ```bash
 $ docker build -t localhost/client-go:ewasm .